Danc2050/BlackBox/README.md

 # What's The Point?
 The point is to, eventually, find numerical relations and/or formulas that are unknown to the scientific world.
 For example, if a person put in the prime numbers from 1-100 as input, and then received the desired output as prime numbers in the range 101-200, they may receive a formula that finds a pattern to predicting prime numbers.

+One may argue that by creating an implementation, one already knows the outputs one would get from putting in an input.
+But this is not true.
+There are examples of mathematical models being discovered to have multiple uses when originally only one use was thought to exist [sources needed].
+For example, if a set of prime numbers was put into the model, it could be the case that it would find an implementation that returned the next prime number in the sequence -- **this would be a novel discovery.**
 # A Simple Example
 For example.